luslab/oz-bulk-rnaseq/D. Alignment.md

 sbatch -N 1 -c 108 --mem=0 -t 48:00:00 40G --wrap="STAR --runMode genomeGenerate --genomeDir $OUTIDX --genomeFastaFiles $FASTAREF  --sjdbGTFfile $GTF --sjdbOverhang 959 --runThreadN 20 --limitGenomeGenerateRAM 170263683456" --mail-type=ALL,ARRAY_TASKS --mail-user=oliver.ziff@crick.ac.uk
 ```

 think of --sjdbOverhang as the maximum possible overhang for your reads.
-Ideally 1- read length8"
+Ideally 1- read length"
 ```

 The above code is resuable and applicable to all situations by editing the $changable elements.